On computing and the complexity of computing higher-order $U$-statistics, exactly: Preliminaries

-It is noteworthy that in the above definition, the index set $[m]$ is simply chosen for notational convenience and in principle the indices do not have to be integers or even numbers.
+It should be noted that, in the above definition, the index set $[m]$ is simply chosen for notational convenience and, in principle, the indices need not be integers or numbers.
 We now define the \Einsum{} operation based on the \Einsum{} notation.